Before live television, Synthetic Test Cricket used telegraph cables and radio to bring the Ashes home to Australia.

-The Don would end up scoring 974 runs in the series, still an all-time record, as Australia came from behind to win 2 – 1 and regain the Ashes.
+The Don would end up scoring 974 runs in the series, still an all-time record.
+Australia came from behind to win 2 – 1 and regain the Ashes.

 The dramatic result, Bradman’s remarkable scoring spree, and Vaude and Millar’s showmanship, made the Synthetic Tests a smash hit.

-The following series in Australia, in 1932/33, was the acrimonious ‘Bodyline’ series.
+The following English tour to Australia, in 1932/33, was the acrimonious ‘Bodyline’ series.